 A Deep Dive into Q2 with Trends

-By Harriet Stout • Last updated: Wednesday Feb 1st, 2023
+By Harriet Cook • Last updated: Wednesday Feb 1st, 2023

 The second quarter of 2021 saw some big changes; non-essential bricks and mortar stores reopened their doors to the public again, travel plans were announced and we could finally meet friends and family indoors for a meal.